daominah/age_of_empires_ror_hd/README.md

 * Academy units +2 pierce armor.
 * Melee units +2 sight.
 * Siege units cost -50%.
-* All units are 4 times more resistant to conversion (hard to measure).
+* All units are 4 times more resistant to conversion (not sure how conversion works, will have tests in the next chapter).

 #### 9. Minoan